gabigor1/final-project/README.md

 ## Challenges

 This was the fourth project for the course.
-In this last project, I have to create myself a full-stack app using another programming language (Python) with Django for the BackEnd.
+In this last project, I had to create myself a full-stack app using another programming language (Python) with Django for the BackEnd.
 First, my first problem was to create a database structure, that focuses on the relations between users/films, reviews/films, and finally genres/films.
 Secondly, I got problems linking the backend (Python) with the frontend (React.js), I solved this problem by renaming the data in the frontend.
-Finally, it was tricky to make a rating system for the films, I use react-star-rating and create a function to give each star a value to rate the film.
+Finally, it was tricky to make a rating system for the films, I used react-star-rating and created a function to give each star a value to rate the film.

 ## Learnings